Stability of symmetric spaces of noncompact type under Ricci flow: Introduction

 Consider a locally symmetric space $(M, \ov g)$, i.e. a Riemannian manifold which locally has a reflection symmetry at every point (for more details see section \ref{sec:symsp}).
 By the de Rham Decomposition Theorem, its universal cover $\tilde M$ can be expressed as a product $M_1 \times \ldots \times M_m$ of irreducible symmetric spaces.
-All $M_i$ are Einstein metrics with Einstein constants $\lambda_i$.
-If all $\lambda_i$ are negative, then $M$ is said to be of \emph{noncompact type}.
-Furthermore, if all $\lambda_i$ are equal to some $\lambda < 0$, then $\ov g$ is an Einstein metric with Einstein constant $\lambda$.
+All $M_i$ are Einstein.
+If all Einstein constants $\lambda_i$ are negative, then $M$ is said to be of \emph{noncompact type}.
+Furthermore, if all $\lambda_i$ are equal to some $\lambda < 0$, then $(M, \ov g)$ is Einstein itself with Einstein constant $\lambda$.
 Hence it is a fixed point of the rescaled Ricci flow equation

 In this paper, we will prove stability results for the metric $\ov g$, i.e. we will show that every sufficiently small perturbation $g_0 = \ov g + h$ flows back to $\ov g$ under (\ref{eq:RF}) as $t \to \infty$.
-Surprisingly, for most of the symmetric spaces we don't have to impose any spatial decay assumption on the perturbation $h$.
+Surprisingly, for most symmetric spaces we don't have to impose any spatial decay assumption on the perturbation $h$.

 \begin{Theorem} Let $(M, \ov g)$ be a locally symmetric space of noncompact type which is Einstein of Einstein constant $\lambda < 0$ and assume that the de Rham decomposition of $\tilde M$ contains no factors which are homothetic to $\IH^n, (n \geq 2)$ or $\IC \IH^{2n}, (n \geq 1)$.
 Then there is an $\varepsilon > 0$ depending only on $\tilde M$ such that if